kk2453/banking-application/README.md

 <br>
 also added swagger for documentation
 <br>
-got a warning from git guardian for having email id password and setting spring security user,password (used spring.security.user/password so don't need to keep using the spring auto generated password everytime restart the app, since not implemented spring security)
+got a warning from git guardian for having email id password and setting spring security user,password in applications.properties (used spring.security.user/password so don't need to keep using the spring auto generated password everytime restart the app, since not implemented spring security)